 The EPA has prepared a fact sheet for the general public that describes PRG uses, PRG calculator operation and land uses available for assessment.
 Additionally, this fact sheet describes the PRG and Dose Compliance Concentrations (DCC) calculators in greater detail for EPA staff.
 The Office of Solid Waste and Emergency Response (OSWER) Directive and the Superfund Radiation Risk Assessment: A Community Toolkit were developed by the EPA to help the public understand more about the risk assessment process used at Superfund sites with radioactive contamination.

 The PRG calculator results were previously verified.
 The documentation from these may be seen on the Internal Verification and External Verification pages.
 The PRG calculator was previously peer reviewed and the documentation of those peer reviews may be seen here.
 The PRG calculator was previously part of several model comparison, and the documentation of one of those reviews may be seen in NCRP Report No. 146: Approaches to Risk Management in Remediation of Radioactively Contaminated Sites.
 This report examines EPA Superfund and NRC Decommissioning programs approach to radiation site cleanup.
 Section 3.3.3 is a "Comparison of EPA Preliminary Remediation Goals with NRC Screening Levels."
 It is part of a larger Section 3.3 "Methods of Site Characterization and Dose or Risk Assessment."
 Several other comparison reviews that focused on describing the default parameters in various models may be found here.
+The Superfund approach of consistency between its risk assessments for chemical and radiological contamination, and its use of slope factors/risk coefficients to develop cleanup levels, has received outside high level risk management/policy and scientific review which is discussed here.

 Introduction